Guidelines for Examinees - the Psychometric Entrance Test:

 - Opening the test booklet before being instructed to do so

 - Turning to another section without being instructed to do so

 - Continuing to work on a section after the end of the allotted time

 - Taking test material out of the test hall

 - Being in possession of an electronic device - cellular telephone, computer, music player, etc. - during the test

 - Disregarding the proctors’ instructions

-After completing the test, you will receive a Feedback Questionnaire in which you will be asked your opinion of the testing conditions.
-You may also be asked to rate your satisfaction with the registration procedure and the test, or to express your opinion on other areas that the National Institute for Testing and Evaluation deals with.
+After completing the test, you will receive an email with an online Feedback Questionnaire.
+You will be asked your opinion of the testing conditions.
+You may also be asked to rate your satisfaction with the registration procedure and with the test, or to express your opinion on other areas that the National Institute for Testing and Evaluation deals with.
 The Feedback Questionnaire is not part of the Psychometric Entrance Test; it is reviewed separately from the test answer sheets, and it cannot in any way affect you or your test score.
 Answering the questionnaire is optional, but we would appreciate your taking a few minutes to do so, as your answers will enable us to improve the service we offer examinees.
 Please note that the Feedback Questionnaire is not designed for dealing with individual complaints.
 If you have any questions or complaints about the test, please address them in writing to the Customer Relations Bureau at the National Institute for Testing and Evaluation within one week of the test date.
 You will receive a personal reply.